makwetjat/bcx-rhel-automation/README.md

 Automate HPOSS daily tasks
 #
 # Procedures - Jenkins Pipelines
-- In the Jenkins folder (create a directory called scripts) e.g C:\ProgramData\Jenkins\.scripts - It will be used to store scripts to run remotely
+- In the Jenkins folder (create a directory called scripts and copy scripts  which you'll execute remotely)

+ e.g Create this C:\ProgramData\Jenkins\.scripts and copy BCX-RHEL-Scripts/{{ScriptName}} to the directory created on jenkins

 1. RHEL Security Patching
 - Check BCX-RHEL-Pipelines/rhel-security-patching - It is self explained.
 - You need to use this to create a pipeline that will be used to execute patching on your behalf remotely